 Eventually I was accepted into THE Ohio State University- College of Medicine on academic scholarship.
 It was here that I found my school spirit and became a full-blooded BUCKEYE (and doctor).

-Then, in 2015, I MET MY MATCH.
-I am currently an Emergency Medicine resident at the University of Tennessee- Nashville.
-We are the inaugural class in what I would argue is one of the best residency programs in the South.
+Then, in 2015, I matched into Emergency Medicine at the University of Tennessee- Nashville.
+We were the inaugural class in what I would argue was one of the best residency programs in the South.
 If you want to learn the real world of emergency medicine, this program is for you!

 Besides medicine, I also love cooking, fishing, fantasy football, and playing video games (especially Civilization 5, which is the best computer game that HAS ever existed and WILL ever exist).
 Obviously, you need to let me know if you play.